JamesTiberiusKirk/cv/content/index.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

 &nbsp; Full time and freelance engineer working with GO writing microservices on multi cloud Kubernetes clusters across aws, gcp, and azure.

-&nbsp; My main tech related interests are in backend development, dev-ops, security and generally keeping up with news in said topics.
+My main tech related interests are in backend development, dev-ops, security and generally keeping up with news in said topics.

 <!-- &nbsp; Other interests are applying the same problem solving and engineering skills to bodybuilding, cooking, modifying/fixing and maintaining cars. -->